Rifle: Modern

-3D printed rifle
+3D-printed rifle

 The Grizzly is a 3D-printed .22-caliber rifle created around August 2013.
 It was created using a Stratasys Dimension 1200es printer.
 It was created by a Canadian only known by the pseudonym "Matthew" who told The Verge that he was in his late 20s, and his main job was making tools for the construction industry.

 The original Grizzly fired a single shot before breaking.
 Grizzly 2.0 fired fourteen bullets before getting damaged due to the strain.

 In October 2020, another 3D-printed 9mm rifle known as the "FGC-9mm" was created.
 It is reported that it can be made in 2 weeks with $500 of tools.
 A second model was later made in April 2021.

 Youth rifle

 A youth rifle is a rifle designed or modified for fitting children or other small-framed shooters.
 A youth rifle is often a single-shot .22 caliber rifle, or a bolt-action rifle, although some youth rifles are semi-automatic.
 They are usually very light, with a greatly shortened length of pull, which is necessary to accommodate children.
 Youth stocks are available for many popular rifles, such as the Ruger 10/22, a semi-automatic .22 LR rifle, allowing a youth rifle to be made from a standard rifle by simply changing the stock.
-The typical ages of shooters for such rifles vary from about age 5+.